gradle/gradle/design-docs/publication-model.md

     publishing {
         publications {
             myLib(MavenPublication) {
-                mainArtifact jar
                 artifacts = [sourceJar, javadocJar]
                 artifact file: distZip, classifier: 'dist'
+                artifact documentationTask.outputFile {
+                    classifier 'docs'
+                    extension 'txt'
                 }
             }
         }

-    publishing.publications.myLib.mainArtifact.classifier = 'custom'
+    }

     publishing.publications.myLib.artifacts.each {
         ...
     }

-TBD - applicable artifact conversions
+The 'artifact' creation method will accept the following forms of input:
+* A PublishArtifact, that will be adapted to MavenArtifact
+* An AbstractArchiveTask, that will be adapted to MavenArtifact
+* Anything that is valid input to Project.file()
+* One of the previous 3, together with a configuration closure that permits setting of classifier & extension
+* A map with 'file' entry, that is interpreted as per Project.file().
+Additional entries for 'classifier' and 'extension'.

 ### Test cases

-* Existing empty publication test: Verify empty `mainArtifact` and `artifacts`.
+* Existing empty publication test: Verify empty `artifacts` collection.
-* Existing publish 'java' & 'web' tests: Verify `mainArtifact` attributes and that `mainArtifact` is the only element of `artifacts`.
+* Existing publish 'java' & 'web' tests: Verify `artifacts` collection contains a single entry for published 'jar' or 'war'.
 * Publish with java component, add source and javadoc jars as additional artifacts.
 Verify classifiers of additional artifacts.
-* Run `gradle publish` with no component where mainArtifact and artifacts are taken from custom AbstractArchiveTasks.
+* Run `gradle publish` with no component, and verify added artifacts:
-    * Verify that archives are automatically built and published.
+    * Add custom artifact from AbstractArchiveTask
+    * Add custom artifact from file
-    * Verify that classifier and extension from AbstractArchiveTask is honoured.
+    * Add custom artifact from file that is task outputFile
-    * Verify that classifier and extension specified in publication DSL overrides that of AbstractArchiveTask.
+    * All of the 3 above, with configuration closure to specify classifier/extension
+    * Add custom artifact using file-map notation
+    * Modify elements of artifacts collection after creation
 * Run `gradle publish` where mainArtifact and custom artifacts specified via file[,classifier,extension].
     * Verify that extension is taken from file name by default, and can be overridden in DSL.
-    * Verify that classifier is empty by default, and can be overridden in DSL.
+    * Verify that classifier is taken from file name by default, and can be overridden in DSL.
 * Publish with java component.
-Verify that the publishing DSL can be used to update the classifier & exension of mainArtifact taken from component.
+Verify that the publishing DSL can be used to update the classifier & exension of artifact taken from component.
     * `publishing.publications.myLib.mainArtifact.classifier = 'custom'`

 ## Allow Maven POM to be generated without publishing to a repository